ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## CBOR Interoperability

 CBOR allows data items to be serialized in more than one form.
-If the sender uses a form that the receiver can’t decode, there will not be interoperability.
+If the sender uses a form that the receiver can't decode, there will not be interoperability.

 This specification gives no blanket requirements to narrow CBOR serialization for all uses of EAT.
 This allows individual uses to tailor serialization to the environment.
-It also may result in EAT implementations that don’t interoperate.
+It also may result in EAT implementations that don't interoperate.

 One way to guarantee interoperability is to clearly specify CBOR serialization in a profile document.
 See {{profiles}} for a list of serialization issues that should be addressed.